How to invest in the stock market using eToro

 Viewing a trader’s past performance

-By clicking on the ‘stats’ tab in a trader’s profile you can access some very useful information to help determine whether they are worth copying or not.
+By clicking on the 'Stats' tab in a trader’s profile you can access some very useful information to help determine whether they are worth copying or not.

-Anything green shows a very safe, low-risk low-return attitude.
+Anything green shows a safe, low-risk low-return attitude.
 The spectrum then moves through yellow, orange, red and black where the risk is highest.

-How to copy a trader
+How to copy a trader on eToro

 You’ll then be prompted to enter an amount with which to copy that trader, and you’ll see some useful information appears.

-Proportionally this is just 3.52% of the total ($35.20 out of the $1,000) of your total investment in me.
+Proportionally this is just 1.14% of the total ($2.28 out of the $200) of your total investment in them.
 In this case, it's a good sign as it shows a cautious and safe investment style.

-You can also set a "stop loss", which is a means of protecting against heavy loses, set at 40% by default.
-If the person you are copying loses 40% of your investment, your account automatically stops copying them.
+In the example above, if the trader's investments you are copying drop by 40%, your account automatically stops copying them and sells assets.
 You can set this level to whatever you want, depending on how much risk you're prepared to take.
-Personally I keep the number closer to 25%.
+Personally, I keep the number closer to 25%.